 By viewing the sample photos in this article you will get some great ideas.
 Using just a few of these simple posing tips will make a dramatic difference.
 Most of these are outdoor family portrait poses, but you can use this article as a family portrait posing guide for indoor and outdoor portraits.
 This post also has critiques of the posing in a family portrait gallery.

-The quality and impact of your final picture can be greatly improved with a few small adjustments.
-After consulting with the client, we agreed on a location for this family portrait pose shown below.
+The quality and impact of your final picture can be greatly improved with a few basic adjustments.
+After consulting with the client, we agreed on a location for the family portrait shown above.

-We kept the clothing simple, so that it would be easy for all of the families to match colors.
-More photography tips on Portrait Clothing.
+What you want to do is to keep the clothing color scheme simple, so that it's easy for all of the families to match colors.
+Here are some more tips on Portrait Clothing.

 Five adults were standing in the back row.
 Three ladies were sitting on barrels or a posing stool and two men were down on one knee.
 One woman was sitting on the ground with her baby posed on her leg.

 Three children were standing and 5 were sitting.
 This provides a pose that gives us a variety of heights for peoples' faces.

 The photo below is another example of placing the smaller people in front of the larger people.
 This family of four was photographed at one of my favorite locations.

 I had the two young boys pull their feet in toward their bodies.

 I posed the parents so that their feet and legs were mostly hidden.
 This simplifies the image and allows the viewer to focus on their expressions.